aws-samples/modernization-unicorn-store/hugo-content/workshop/content/20-cdk/40-creating-ci-cd-pipeline.en.md

 ```
 That will effectively apply CloudFormation template "synthesized" when project was built and run.
 This CloudFormation template starts a process of creating a CI/CD pipeline infra for the application, provisioning AWS CodePipeline service, which in turn orchestrates few other AWS services, like CodeCommit and CodeBuild.
 This CI/CD infrastructure build-out job should take a few minutes, which will be well spent in the next section, which deals with the structure of the project.

 If you are comfortable using AWS online Console, feel free to go to the CloudFormation service section of the Console to monitor the progress of the the CI/CD pipeline infra rollout.
+(After completion, the CodePipeline is going to be in the *failed* state - that's expected, because no source code has been supplied for the pipeline to build.)